marconsilva/aks-storage-deepdive/README.md

 Filesystem      Size  Used Avail Use% Mounted on /dev/sdc        9.8G   42M  9.8G   1% /mnt/azuredisk
 ```

+Now we will expand the PVC by increasing the **spec.resources.requests.storage** field running the following command:

 ```powershell
 kubectl patch pvc pvc-azuredisk --type merge --patch '{"spec": {"resources": {"requests": {"storage": "15Gi"}}}}'